mkulumadzi/networking-training/README.md

 A bunch of cool things are happening there:

-1. curl told me I didn't need to tell it I was making a GET request (but I would have needed to if I had made a different type of request)
+1. curl told me I didn't need to say I was making a GET request (but I would have needed to if I had made a different type of request)
 2. A DNS request was made that resolved google.com to good-old IP address 172.217.5.110
 3. curl sent a few headers by default, including the *User-Agent* header, which tells Google that I was using curl to make the request.
 4. Google responded with a status of 301, which is short-hand for "Go get this somewhere else" (in this case, if I had been making the requst on a web browser, I would have been redirected to http://www.google.com)